nouveauxterritoires/kickbox/README.md

 # Use with Maven

-Add this info to your pom.xml to add the librairy in your project :
+Add this info to your pom.xml to add the library in your project :

 ```
 <dependency>